MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/crm-user-architect.md

 [!include [banner](../../includes/preview-banner.md)]

 Dual-write automates the data flow between Finance and Operations apps and Common Data Service.
-In the coming releaseses, concepts in model-driven apps in Dynamics 365 like customer, contact, quotation, and order will scale to mid- and upper-mid market customers.
+In future releases, concepts in model-driven apps in Dynamics 365 like customer, contact, quotation, and order will scale to mid- and upper-mid market customers.

 In the first release, most of these changes are coming from dual-write solutions.
 In future releases, we will merge these solutions to the Common Data Service platform.
 We recommend that you understand dual-write and embrace it from start to avoid future surprises.
 Some of the crucial revisions are:
 + Common Data Service has new concepts like company and party.
 These concepts will impact all applications built on Common Data Service, including Sales, Marketing, Customer Service, and Field Service.